Adam Rich: Personal life

 Rich was born on October 12, 1968, the son of Francine and Rob Rich.
 His family was Jewish.
 Growing up as a child actor, Rich lived in Granada Hills, Los Angeles, with his parents and younger brother.
 The family briefly lived in Florida where he learned how to act at the local gym.
 He was active in sports, including baseball, football, bicycle riding, skateboarding, and swimming.
 He also had an interest in drawing.
 At age 14, he tried smoking marijuana, and at 17, in 1986, he dropped out of high school.
 He almost died of a valium overdose in 1989.
 On April 16, 1991, he was arrested after a shoplifting spree at a pharmacy and a Bullock’s department store in Northridge, Los Angeles.
 He was released, with his television father Dick Van Patten paying his bail.

 In 1996, there was a media hoax that Rich had been murdered; the story was published in the San Francisco-based magazine Might, with Rich's consent.

 In 2002, Rich was arrested for driving under the influence (DUI).
 Rich had publicly discussed his experiences with depression and substance abuse in the months before he died and had a history of many drug rehabilitation stints and several overdoses.
 He tweeted in October 2022 that he had been sober for seven years after arrests.
 He urged his followers never to give up.

 Career

-Rich won the role of Nicholas on Eight is Enough at the age of eight.
+Rich was cast in the role of Nicholas on Eight is Enough at the age of eight.
 After Eight Is Enough, he had roles in Irwin Allen's short-lived 1981 TV series Code Red on ABC and the 1983 sitcom Gun Shy on CBS.

-Rich made guest appearances on television series including The Love Boat, CHiPs, Fantasy Island, The Six Million Dollar Man, St. Elsewhere, and Baywatch.
+Rich made guest appearances on television series including The Love Boat, CHiPs, Silver Spoons, Fantasy Island, The Six Million Dollar Man, St. Elsewhere, and Baywatch.
 He also did voice work on the cartoon series Dungeons & Dragons, along with Eight Is Enough co-star Willie Aames.

 Rich appeared in television commercials for Betty Crocker Snackin' Cake and Nabisco's Wheatsworth crackers.

 Death

 Rich died at his Los Angeles home on January 7, 2023, at the age of 54.

-The L.A.
-County Medical Examiner's autopsy report indicates the actor died from an accidental fentanyl overdose.
+The Los Angeles County Medical Examiner's autopsy report indicates Rich died from a fentanyl overdose.